 - Audit and Risk Committee: The Audit and Risk Committee assists the Board in overseeing the integrity of the Company's financial statements, the qualifications and performance of its internal and external auditors, and the effective exercise of its compliance and risk management functions.
 Among other specific matters, the Audit and Risk Committee assists the full Board in its oversight of risks to the Company and its business, operations and results, associated with climate change and other environmental compliance and sustainability matters.
 The Committee regularly discusses with management the Company's significant risk exposures and the steps management has taken to monitor and control such exposures, including the Company's risk assessment and risk management guidelines and policies. - Nominating and Governance Committee: The Nominating and Governance Committee assists the Board in overseeing the Company's corporate governance practices and profile, including as appropriate, the legal standards, prevailing recommended practices, investor views, and potential benefits and risks associated with or impacting such governance practices and profile.
-Among other corporate governance matters, it makes recommendations to the full Board concerning appropriate delegations of authority to the Board's various committees, and exercise of its oversight function with regard to climate change and other ESG matters through the operation of the Board's committees. - Compensation and Leadership Development Committee: The Personnel and Compensation Committee assists the full Board in its oversight of the Company's executive compensation and management organization matters generally.
-Among other specific matters, it monitors and encourages the development of intellectual capital and oversees the Company's human capital management policies and procedures.
+Among other corporate governance matters, it makes recommendations to the full Board concerning appropriate delegations of authority to the Board's various committees, and exercise of its oversight function with regard to climate change and other environmental, social and governance matters through the operation of the Board's committees. - Compensation and Leadership Development Committee: The Compensation and Leadership Committee assists the full Board in its oversight of the Company's executive compensation and management organization matters generally.
+Among other specific matters, it monitors and encourages the development of intellectual capital and oversees the Company's talent development policies and initiatives.
 As such, the Compensation and Leadership Development Committee assists in overseeing management's efforts to mitigate any impact of climate change and resulting risks on the Company's workforce.
 Additionally, as part of its oversight of our executive compensation policies and practices, the Compensation and Leadership Development Committee considers, from time to time, the extent to which goals and targets related to climate change or other sustainability matters may be incorporated into the performance-driven elements of our executive compensation programs, including as part of the personal performance components of our annual short-term cash incentive program.
-For additional information, see the Proxy Statement for our 2024 Annual Meeting of Stockholders. - Technology Committee: The Technology Committee is responsible for assessing the technical capabilities of the Company in all phases of its activities and the risks and opportunities such capabilities present in relation to corporate strategies and plans.
-Among other matters, it is charged with assisting the Board in identifying and analyzing significant emerging scientific, technological, and product or process-related innovations and current or emerging industry or geopolitical developments regarding the same, that could disrupt or present opportunities to the Company's overall business strategy.
-From a climate perspective, it is expected that the Technology Committee's work will enhance that of the Audit and Risk Committee in overseeing the impact of, and the Company's response to, the many challenges and opportunities presented by climate change and other environmental sustainability matters, including among other matters the role digital technologies play in the Company's strategies to address carbon-related risks and opportunities.
+For additional information, see the Proxy Statement for our 2025 Annual Meeting of Stockholders.